Research-Data-Laboratory/Java_Projects/README.md

 # Create_a_File

-Easy to use Create/Write/Read Termianl based Program for different kind of Files.
+Easy to use Create/Write/Read Terminal based Program for different kind of Files.